davidruvolo51/shinytutorials/src/pages/tutorials/responsive-tables/index.md

 1. **Determine the HTML elements:** The primary elements of a table are the header (`<thead>`), the body (`<tbody>`), rows (`<tr>`), and cells (either `<th>` for headers and `<td>` for everything else).
 In shiny, these elements can be accessed through `tags$*` (`tags$thead`, `tags$td`, etc.).
 For more information table structures, please see the [HTML Table Basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics) guide and refer to the [table specs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table).
 2. **Create an outline of the function:** We will need to figure out a way to generate the headers using the column names and render the values in our dataset into HTML cells.
 In this case, it will likely be easier to write a primary function and two helper functions (one for building the body and one for building the header).
 The primary function will act as a wrapper around the two helper functions.
-3. **Bind data to html elements for use in CSS:** the way this approach works is by attaching values and column names to html elements using custom [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
-This allows us to use css [pseudo-elements](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements) and the [content](https://developer.mozilla.org/en-US/docs/Web/CSS/content) property to display (or hide) this information when the window is resized.
+3. **Bind data to html elements for use in CSS:** the way this approach works is by rendering column names in `<span>` elements in each cell.
+This allows us to use css [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to display (or hide) this information when the window is resized.
+4. **Provide a method for configuring rendering of the table:** in some cases, you may not want to have responsive tables.
+If this is the case, there should be an option to turn off the rendering of the table for responsivity.
+Other options (html escape, controlling row headers, etc.) should also be added and processed in the handler functions.

+The options that will be used in the function are listed below and are defined in the parent function.
+- `responsive`: setting to true will render the required elements for responsive tables
+- `rowHeaders`: setting to true will render the first cell of each row as a row header.
+This is recommended to use if all values in each row are related and have a specific value that describes the row (e.g., study participant data)
+- `asHTML`: setting to true allows cell content to render any html in the cell.
+This may be useful if you want to add line breaks, urls, or other inline elements.

 This will make sense as we start writing the functions and the css.
 Let's start writing the function.